-IMO MSC/Circ.
-645 states:
+IMO MSC.1/Circ.
+1580 states:

-"For equipment class 2, the power system is to be divisible into two or more systems such that in the event of failure of one system at least one other system will remain in operation.
-The power system may be run as one system during operation, but is to be arranged by bus-tie breakers to separate automatically upon failures which could be transferred from one system to another, including overloading and short-circuits."
+"For equipment class 2, the power system is to be divisible into two or more systems so that in the event of failure of one system at least one other system will remain in operation and provide sufficient power for station keeping.
+The power system(s) may be run as one system during operation, but is to be arranged by bus-tie breakers to separate the systems automatically upon failures which could be transferred from one system to another, including, but not limited to, overloading and short-circuits."

-For equipment class 3, the power system is to be divisible into two or more systems such that in the event of failure of one system, at least one other system will remain in operation.
+For equipment class 3, the power system is to be divisible into two or more systems so that in the event of failure of one system, at least one other system will remain in operation and provide sufficient power for station keeping.
 The divided power system is to be located in different spaces separated by A-60 class division.
-Where the power systems are located below the operational waterline, the separation is to also be watertight.
-Bus-tie breakers are to be open during operations unless equivalent integrity of power operation can be accepted."
+Where the power systems are located below the operational waterline, the separations are also to be watertight.
+Bus-tie breakers are to be open during equipment class 3 operations unless equivalent integrity of power operation can be accepted."

-The above criteria from IMO MSC/Circ.
-645 are to be followed in the design of the power system for DPS-2 and DPS-3 systems.
+The above criteria from IMO MSC.1/Circ.
+1580 are to be followed in the design of the power system for DPS-2 and DPS-3 systems.